-This team is composed of faculty from SSES, and from the Departments of Aerospace & Mechanical Engineering and Chemistry.
+This team is composed of faculty from SSES and the Departments of Aerospace & Mechanical Engineering and Chemistry.
 The Applied Mathematics Interdisciplinary Graduate Program is also represented.
 Computational simulations and cyber-infrastructure tools for predictive modeling can guide and complement experiments tailored to advance the design of materials for a broad range of applications.
 These applications may range from materials synthesis, processing, and fabrication to usage and recycling.
-ICMSE enables to simulate materials and materials behavior from the basic elementary constituents of matter (electrons and nuclei) to engineered parts.
-This field is rooted in the physical and chemical sciences and extends to most application-based engineering fields for which materials science and engineering constitute a critical enabling technology.
+ICMSE enables the ability to simulate materials and materials behavior from the basic elementary constituents of matter (electrons and nuclei) to engineered parts.
+This field is rooted in the physical and chemical sciences and extends to most application-based engineering fields for which materials science and engineering constitutes a critical enabling technology.

 R. Erdmann (MSE)

 K. Muralidharan (MSE)

 E. Madenci (AME)